awsdocs/amazon-ecs-developer-guide/doc_source/ecs-optimized_windows_AMI.md

 ## <a name="ecs-optimized-ami-windows"></a>

 The following are the details for retrieving the AMI IDs for each of the Windows variants of the Amazon ECS\-optimized AMI\.
 You can subscribe to the Windows AMI Amazon SNS topics to be notified when a new AMI is released or an AMI version is marked private\.
-For more information, see [Windows Amazon ECS\-optimized AMIs](ECS-AMI-windows-SubscribeTopic.md#sns-topic-windows)\.
+For more information, see [Subscribing to Amazon ECS\-optimized AMI update notifications](ECS-AMI-windows-SubscribeTopic.md)\.

 **Important**
 To ensure that customers have the latest security updates by default, Amazon ECS maintains at least the last three Windows Amazon ECS\-optimized AMIs\.
 After releasing new Windows Amazon ECS\-optimized AMIs, Amazon ECS makes the Windows Amazon ECS\-optimized AMIs that are older private\.
 If there is a private AMI that you need access to, let us know by filing a ticket with Cloud Support\.